 We’ve been seeing plenty of true wireless earbuds lately.
 Yeah, that technology is neat and convenient, but it isn’t always the most reliable wireless option.
 In fact, it’s hardly ever the most reliable wireless option, at least as of now.
-But the Sennheiser MOMENTUM 2.0 In-Ear Wireless are a pair of comfortable neckband-style earbuds that are aptX and AAC-compatible and ready to accompany you anywhere.
+But the Sennheiser HD1 In-Ear Wireless are a pair of comfortable neckband-style earbuds that are aptX and AAC-compatible and ready to accompany you anywhere.

-Who are the Sennheiser MOMENTUM 2.0 In-Ear for?
+Who is the Sennheiser HD1 In-Ear for?

 - Fashionable listeners will appreciate the fine build quality of the Sennheiser Momentum HD1 earbuds.
 Meticulous red stitching contrasts the otherwise all-black design of these buds.